Janerhagop/5-inch-Drone-Frame/README.md

 - Modularity: Frame is designed for easy assembly and disassembly.
 - Laser-Cutting Ready: Includes DXF files that are prepped and optimized for CNC laser cutting.
 - You Can use this Frame with the F4/F7 Stack Flight Controller and 4in1 Esc (Electronic Speed Controller).
-- Top Frame and Standoffs can be connected using M3 Screws.
-- Also the Bottom Frame and Standoffs Can be connected using M3 Screws.
-- You can Mount the Fligh controller Stack using M3 Screws.

 - ## Assembly Instructions
 1. Cutting the Components